 Flex, Java, PostgreSQL, Hibernate, Apache Tomcat

-I was a member of a team contracted by a FTSE 100 company to build a series of management information projects that included a global risk management system.
+I was part of a team contracted by a FTSE 100 company to build a series of management information projects that included a global risk management system.

 Industrial print control

 VB.NET, Visual Basic 6, PrintSoft PReS

 I programmed industrial printing machinery, driving high-volume personalised print runs (every page individually tailored to the recipient), data pre-processing and workflow systems.

 An expedient and brief episode in sales after leaving education lasted until my technical inclinations lead me into railway civil engineering.
 I spent seven years surveying and designing track until, in 1985, I got hooked on programming.